malasie/malasie/README.md

  </br>

 <h2> My interests </h2>
 <p> My free time I usually spend listening to music.
-I like to draw and trying diffrent creative things as well. </br>
+I like drawing and trying diffrent creative things as well. </br>
-I believe that being open to learning and trying new hobbies help as improve as a person.
+I believe that being open to learning and trying new hobbies help us improve as a person.
 All gained knowleage and skills can be found usefull. </br>
 That's why I love trying out new things a lot. </br>
-I love learning new languages (lately I've been learning mostly programming ones though :joy:). </br>
+I love learning new languages and currently I'm learning Korean. </br>
 One thing I'm curious about lately is game development and would like to see and learn the process of creating computer games. </p>

 <!--